Sets of double and triple weights of trees: Introduction

 \begin{theorem} {\bf (Buneman)} A metric $(D_{i,j})$ on $\{1,...,n\}$ is the metric induced by a positive-weighted tree if and only if for all $i,j,k,h \in \{1,...,n\}$ the maximum of $\{D_{i,j} + D_{k,h},D_{i,k} + D_{j,h},D_{i,h} + D_{k,j} \}$ is attained at least twice. \end{theorem}

 The problem of reconstructing trees from data involving the distances between the leaves has several applications, such as internet tomography and phylogenetics; evolution of species can be represented by trees and, given distances between genetic sequences of some species, one can try to reconstruct the evolution tree from these distances.

-Some algorithms to reconstruct trees from the data $(D_{i,j})$ have been proposed.
+Some algorithms to reconstruct trees from the data $\{D_{i,j}\}$ have been proposed.
 Among them is neighbour-joining method, invented by Saitou and Nei in 1987 (see \cite{NS}, \cite{SK} and \cite{PSt2}).

 For any weighted tree $T$, let now that is the sum of the lengths of the edges of the minimal subtree with $i,j,k$ as set of leaves.
 We call such numbers ``triple weights'' of the tree.
 More generally define the $k$-weights of the tree $D_{i_1,....,i_k}(T)$ as the sum of the lengths of the edges of the minimal subtree connecting $i_1$,....,$i_k$.